azat-co/practicalnode/chapter4/chapter4.md

 ## Iterations (each loops)

-Similar to conditions, iterators in Jade can be written simply with `each`—for example,
+Similar to conditions, iterators in Pug can be written simply with `each`—for example,

     - var languages = ['php', 'node', 'ruby'] div